How to Add a Washer and Dryer to Your Home

 A top must-have in a home—read more on costs and permits to how long it takes

 Updated 3/4/22 — What if you find your dream home, but there is no washer and dryer to be found?
 Depending on the type of structure, you may still have the option to remedy the situation.
-The details on how to add a washer and dryer: space, building approval, permits, electrical, and plumbing.
+Sweeten lays out the details on how to add a washer and dryer: space, building approval, permits, electrical, and plumbing.

 Space—This may be obvious, but there isn’t always room in tiny NYC apartments for one!
 You can get creative—take a look at the washer and dryers in apartments that Sweeten homeowners have come up with for ideas.
 You may want to build a closet, tuck it under a kitchen counter, or hide it away inside cabinetry.

 Building approval—This only applies to apartment buildings.
 Many buildings have no “wet-over-dry” rules, so it’s best to choose a spot inside a “wet zone” in the apartment.
 Good locations include inside the kitchen or bathroom or directly next to one of those rooms.
 It will also be easier to route plumbing this way.
 Buildings usually stack the wet zones in a vertical line.
 Putting a washer and dryer in your bedroom closet wouldn’t be permitted even if there’s room for one.
 You’ll have to submit an architect’s plan for review by your board.
 Many Sweeten contractors can refer an architect if your project requires one.